COVID consumers: 2021 habits & trends

-A recent CommBank consumer insights report found that Generation X (those born between 1965 and 1980) were the most likely to be cooking more at home, while analysis by meal kit provider HelloFresh has found that the most googled cuisines this year have been Mexican, Italian, Asian and Middle Eastern foods.
+A recent CommBank consumer insights report found that Generation X (born between 1965 and 1980) were the most likely to be cooking more at home.
+Analysis by HelloFresh found that the most googled cuisinees have been Mexican, Italian, Asian and Middle Eastern.

-While home cooking is surging, many of us are still turning to home-delivered meals, with research from Roy Morgan finding that more than 5.5 million Australians used meal delivery services like Uber Eats, Menulog, HelloFresh, Deliveroo and DoorDash in the past year – a 19 percent increase on the previous year.
-But it’s the younger generations who are the most likely to use these services, with older generations far less likely to order in.
+Many of us are still turning to home-delivered meals.
+Research from Roy Morgan has found that more than 5.5 million Australians used meal delivery services in the past year.
+That’s a 19 percent increase on the previous year.
+But it’s younger generations who are most likely to use these services.
+Older generations are far less likely to order in.
 Maybe they’re busy boiling choko?
-(Okay, to be fair, it’s actually not that bad – try it fresh in a stir fry or salad, fry it or bake it, stuff it, or add some to a soup or stew.
+(Okay, to be fair, it’s actually not that bad.
+Try it fresh in a stir fry or salad.
+Or fry it or bake it, stuff it or add some to a soup or stew.
 It may surprise you.)

 It’s true that the convenience is great, but these services aren’t quite so good for the delivery guys.
 Data from Uber Eats riders provided to The Guardian Australia found that some riders are earning as little as $5 for individual deliveries that cross multiple suburbs.

-Menulog has announced that it’s moving away from the individual contractor model that all these services use, instead heading towards directly employing workers.
+Menulog has announced that it’s moving away from the individual contractor model that all these services use. instead, it will head towards directly employing workers.
 This provides a guaranteed minimum wage, leave entitlements and superannuation.
 However, the company says this is a “transition” that could take several years.

 A final word of advice: if you do choose to use a delivery service, always tip your rider in cash.
 That way the corporation doesn’t take a slice of it.